holoviz/param/README.rst

 Official releases of Param are available at
 `PyPI <http://pypi.python.org/pypi/param>`_, and can be installed via ``pip install --user param``, ``pip install param``, or ``easy_install param``.
+Windows users can alternatively download and run an installer (exe).

 More recent changes can be obtained by cloning the git repository.